La Fortaleza: History

 In 1834, Colonel George Dawson Flinter described the fortress of Santa Catalina as having a chapel, stables, cistern, and an east wing with spacious apartments.

 According to tradition, in 1898, just before the United States invaded Puerto Rico during the Spanish–American War, the last Spanish governor of the island, Ricardo De Ortega, struck a longcase clock in La Fortaleza with his sword, stopping the clock and marking the time at which Spain lost control over Puerto Rico.

 On October 30, 1950, there was an attempt by a few nationalists to enter La Fortaleza in what is known as the San Juan Nationalist revolt, intending to attack then-governor Luis Muñoz Marín.
 The 5-minute shootout resulted in four Nationalists dead: Domingo Hiraldo Resto, Carlos Hiraldo Resto, Manuel Torres Medina, and Raímundo Díaz Pacheco.
 Three of the guards of the building, among them Lorenzo Ramos, were seriously injured.

 On October 9, 1960, La Fortaleza was designated a United States National Historic Landmark.
+Teodoro Vidal, a cultural affairs official under Luis Muñoz Marín, organized renovation work on the building around this time.

 In 1983, La Fortaleza, along with the San Juan National Historic Site, was declared a World Heritage Site by UNESCO.

+Trivia

+La Fortaleza has two towers: the Astral Tower and the Homenaje Tower (Homage Tower), which show that it was originally a military structure.

+The Homage Tower houses the Santa Catalina Chapel, where a colorful mosaic of 95,000 pieces in honor of the Holy Trinity stands out.

+In 1956, when an area covered with a panel was unsealed, what could be the old kitchen of La Fortaleza was discovered in the Austral Tower.

+The paintings exhibited at La Fortaleza are on loan from the Institute of Puerto Rican Historical Culture and are changed according to the taste of the ruler of the day.

+Originally, La Fortaleza was painted salmon red, the characteristic color of the island's military installations of the time of Spanish colony.
+Its wooden doors were green and its columns were painted white with gold details.

+U.S. Presidents who have visited La Fortaleza, include Herbert Hoover in 1931, Harry S. Truman in 1948, John F. Kennedy in 1961, Barack Obama in 2011, and Bill Clinton in 2013.

+La Fortaleza has had 156 governors: 124 under the Spanish regime, 19 under the U.S. regime and 13 Puerto Ricans, 11 elected, one appointed by the President of the United States Jesús T. Piñero and one sworn in by the Constitution of Puerto Rico Wanda Vázquez Garced.

+Three flags fly over La Fortaleza: the Puerto Rican flag, the American flag, and the Governor's white flag.
+When the white flag is not raised, it is because the governor is outside the Santa Catalina Palace.

+The Hundido Garden was named Doña Inés Garden in honor of Doña Inés Mendoza, wife of former governor Luis Muñoz Marín, because that was her favorite spot at La Fortaleza, where she lived for 16 years.